mi3nts/teledyneSensing/experiments.md

 - ✅ Time the cylinder is opened:  20.40.10 UTC Friday July 18, 2025
 - ✅ Time the cylinder is closed:  20.42.10 UTC Friday July 18, 2025

+**Notes:At High concentrations the gasera seems to struggle and read zeros.May need to manually remove these readings**

 ---

 ### Experiment 2: Chamber at Room Temperature